This post first appeared on the UM & Global blog.

 Deacons in the UMC are rightly celebrating their 25th anniversary as an Order, but the idea in United Methodism to have a permanent, distinctive, and ordained diaconate in the UMC can be traced back much earlier.

-When I was a twenty-eight–year-old seminarian at Boston University School of Theology, I told Dean Thornburg (he was my preaching professor and Dean of Marsh Chapel at BU) that I was fascinated by the possibilities of the diaconate and wanted to become one.
+In 1998, when I was a twenty-eight–year-old seminarian at Boston University School of Theology, I told Dean Thornburg (he was my preaching professor and Dean of Marsh Chapel at BU) that I was fascinated by the possibilities of the diaconate and wanted to become one.
 He gave me a warm smile and said, “Well, you know, I have some history on this one.”
 He proceeded to rummage through a file cabinet in his office and handed me two papers he had written.
-The other one written in the mid-1980s involved personal reminiscing about his efforts to support a permanent diaconate in the United Methodist Church.
+The first one I’ve already mentioned above.
+The other one, written in the mid-1980s, involved personal reminiscing about his efforts to support a permanent diaconate in the United Methodist Church.
 He entitled that paper “The Story of the Challenge.”

 Re-reading these papers as part of my own reflecting on the past 25+ years of the United Methodist diaconate I was most struck by these words from Dean Thornburg in 1973: